 The new jet, designated the DC-10, was to be the replacement for the Douglas DC-8 on mid to long haul routes and intercontinental routes.
 The design settled on three engines, one on each wing, and one at the base of the tail fin.
-The tail engine was a straight through nacelle which was carried just above the fuselage, with the tail fin attached to the top.
+The tail engine was a straight-through nacelle that was carried just above the fuselage, with the tail fin attached to the top.
 The horizontal stabilisers were affixed to the rear of the fuselage.

 On 19 February 1968, American Airlines President, George A. Spater and James S. McDonnell of McDonnell Douglas, announced the intention of American Airlines to go with the DC-10.
 This surprised Lockheed who was trying to bring their, quite similar, L1011 Tri-Star to market.
 American opted for the Rolls Royce RB211 engine and so the DC-10 project was launched.